Force over Distance: Chapter 15

 Loop 15, 0 minutes:

-There was a terrible ache in the other man's shoulder and wrists.
+There was a terrible ache in the man’s shoulder and wrists.
 His feet felt like they’d been torn apart.

 Rush didn’t reply.